luckydye/push-noties/README.md

 ## Working on

-- Chrome on MacOS ❌
+- Chrome(Canary) on MacOS ✅
 - Firefox on MacOS ✅
-- Safari on MacOS ❌
+- Safari on MacOS ❔ (APNS nesecery, no clue how to apple)

 - Chrome on Windows ✅
-- Firefox on Windows ❔
+- Firefox on Windows ✅
 - Edge on Windows ✅

 - Chrome on Android ✅

 - IPad / IPhone (IOS) ❌

+Check ```chrome://gcm-internals/``` on chrome if something is not working.